btilki/Install-a-Prometheus-Stack-on-Amazon-EKS-Using-the-Prometheus-Operator/README.md

-# Install Prometheus Stack in Kubernetes (EKS) using the Prometheus Operator and add a PrometheusRule and a Grafana dashboard
+# Install a Prometheus Stack on Amazon EKS Using the Prometheus Operator

+Includes: PrometheusRule example + sample Grafana dashboard

+This sample project provides everything you need to stand up an Amazon EKS cluster, install a full monitoring stack using the kube-prometheus-stack Helm chart (Prometheus Operator), deploy a sample alert, and load a Grafana dashboard.

+It includes ready-to-use manifests, Helm values, utility scripts, and a packaging helper.
+You can clone this repo or copy these files into your own GitHub project.

+What This Project Demonstrates

+Creating an Amazon EKS cluster using eksctl

+Installing the Prometheus Operator and the full monitoring suite:

+Prometheus

+Alertmanager

+Grafana

+Exporters and CRDs that power the operator

+Applying a sample PrometheusRule alert

+Importing a simple Grafana dashboard

+Cleaning up the environment safely

 This sample project contains files and scripts you can download and push to a GitHub repository.
 It demonstrates how to: